 How to help manage stress

-- Aim to avoid or at least reduce levels of alcohol, caffeine and nicotine.
+- Reduce stimulants - Aim to avoid or at least reduce levels of alcohol, caffeine and nicotine especially before bed.

-- Exercise - this doesn't have to be going to the gym (as this may cause more stress/anxiousness).
-A brisk walk, a HIIT session at home, bootcamp or a Yoga workout on You Tube will all help to metabolise excessive stress hormones and promote the good hormones (endorphins) which have been proven to lift mood.
+- Take some exercise - this doesn't have to be going to the gym (and they are shut right now!).
+A brisk walk, a HIIT session (Joe Wicks is great) at home, bootcamp or a Yoga workout on You Tube will all help to metabolise excessive stress hormones and promote the good hormones (endorphins) which have been proven to lift mood.

-- Sleep - if you have problems with sleep patterns, try going to bed at the same time each evening, stop using electronics an hour before bedtime, reduce late intake of alcohol or caffeine, take a warm bath or read a book to help the mind relax.
+- Get more sleep - if you have problems with sleep patterns, try going to bed at the same time each evening, stop using electronics an hour before bedtime, reduce late intake of alcohol or caffeine, take a warm bath or read a book to help the mind relax.

-- Relaxation techniques - A simple one to try involves breathing (4-7-8).
+- Try some relaxation techniques - A simple one to try involves breathing (4-7-8).
 Take a breath in for 4, hold for 7 and breathe out for 8 and do this 4-5 times.
 This will help relax the body.

 - Manage your time - easier said than done I know!
 But it does help us from getting so overwhelmed.
 I write a list and then prioritise them with timelines linked to my diary.
 This helps to manage them into smaller chunk sized tasks which then feel achievable.